Muhammad-Huzaifa-UIT/Fibonacci-Heap/README.md

 8. Extract Min.
 It will delete the value of minimum
 9. Consolidate it is also a wrapper function and it traverse the heap
 10. Decrease Key. it will decrease the key to desired value.
 And it is made for the delete function to make the key -infinity and can delete it easily.
-11. Delete function will delete the value
+11. Delete function will delete the value.
+But it has the worst time complexity and the sources believe that it shouldn't be done in Fibonacci Heap.
 12. Show Keys function will show you the keys in the fibonacci heap.

 # How To Call Functions: